Your Genesys Blog Subscription has been confirmed!

 Why didn’t Genesys use containers before?

 We actually did try containers before.
 We’ve had container releases in 2018 – 2019.
 Genesys took three different approaches to learn the advantages of different implementations and get customer feedback.
 It’s a normal Agile process to learn by doing.
-We used that experience to design the container requirements that now apply across all Genesys Engage components.
+We used that experience to design the container requirements that now apply across all Genesys Multicloud CX components.

 Containers are a mature technology; they’ve been around for more than 10 years.
 Genesys standardizes on the most popular container flavor — Docker.
 We also use Kubernetes inside our containers because these technologies each do different things well; and together these two technologies give us flexible tools for the future.
-For Genesys Engage, Docker is the container that you’ll install and manage.
+For Genesys Multicloud CX, Docker is the container that you’ll install and manage.